 And at these top spots, it’s not just about fun and games—your child will actually learn something while “visiting” replicas of world landmarks, touring forests by train, and seeing animals up close.
 Use our insider tips on how to make the most of the state’s most popular theme parks and discover some of the smaller attractions that cater to little ones.
 Take note of these California-specific travel tips and start planning!

-Tired of shouting, “Don’t touch”?
-Then SeaWorld San Diego is the spot for you and your younger kids.
-At this San Diego attraction, kids are invited to get their sticky fingers on everything—including the sea life itself.
-At the Explorer’s Reef and California tide pools, they can get touchy-feely with schools of cleaner fish, crabs, sea stars, and brown banded bamboo sharks before heading to the park’s two-acre kid zone, Sesame Street Bay of Play.
-In addition to the water fun and three Muppet-themed rides—Abby’s Sea Star Spin, Elmo’s Flying Fish, and Oscar’s Rockin’ Eel—kids will get a chance for a photo op with Elmo himself.
-Or perhaps the giggle-inducing Pets Rule! show, where rescue animals perform off-the-wall stunts.
+Tired of shouting, 'Don’t touch'?
+Then SeaWorld San Diego is the place for you and your younger children.
+At this San Diego attraction, children are invited to get their sticky fingers on everything—including the sea life itself.
+At the Explorer’s Reef and California rockpools, they can get touchy-feely with schools of cleaner-fish, crabs, sea stars and brown-banded bamboo sharks, before heading to the park’s two-acre children's zone, the Sesame Street Bay of Play.
+In addition to the water-based fun and three Muppet-themed rides—Abby’s Sea Star Spin, Elmo’s Flying Fish and Oscar’s Rockin’ Eel—children will get a chance to have their photo taken with Elmo himself.
+Or perhaps they'll prefer the giggle-inducing Pets Rule! show, where rescue animals perform spectacular stunts.

-You won’t find much refuge from the SoCal sun here, so stay on top of the sunscreen and take advantage of the indoor exhibits.
-Tots can put their noses to the enormous Turtle Reef window, walk through the acrylic viewing tunnel at Shark Encounter (as sand tiger and bonnethead sharks circle overhead).
+You won’t find much refuge from the SoCal sun here, so stay on top of the sun cream and take advantage of the indoor displays too.
+Toddlers can put their noses up against the enormous Turtle Reef window, or walk through the acrylic viewing tunnel at Shark Encounter (as sand tiger and bonnet-head sharks circle overhead).

-To help ensure a stress-free day, rent a stroller at Guest Services inside the park entrance.
-For mobile kids who might like to wander, pick up a wristband on which you can enter your cell phone number if you and your kids get separated.
-And if your children love to sit in splash zones, stash a change of dry clothes in your day pack.
+To help ensure a stress-free day, hire a pushchair at Guest Services, just inside the park entrance.
+For more mobile children who might like to wander, pick up a wristband on which you can enter your mobile number just in case you and they get separated.
+And if your children love to sit in splash zones, don't forget to bring a change of clothes in your bag.

 Your little guy may not yet own his first set of Duplos, but he’ll still be drawn into this fantasy world made from millions of miniature bricks.
 Gentler rides and play areas are delineated by a cuddly teddy bear on the park map.
 Kids can chug around on a pint-size choo-choo, “pilot” a plane six feet in the air or dig in the sand for dinosaur fossils.
 (Tip: Before you go, check out the theme park's handy Know Before You Gopage.)